bruxy70/Garbage-Collection/README.md

 # Garbage Collection

 The `garbage_collection` component is a Home Assistant custom sensor for monitoring regular garbage collection schedule.
-The sensor can be configured for weekly schedule (including multiple collection days), bi-weekly in even or odd weeks, monthly schedule (nth day each month), or annualy (e.g. birthdays).
+The sensor can be configured for number of different schedules:
+- weekly schedule (including multiple collection days, e.g. on Tuesday and Thursday)
+- every "n" weeks
+- bi-weekly in even or odd weeks (technically, it is the same as every 2 weeks with 1<sup>st</sup> or 2<sup>nd</sup> first_week)
+- every "n" days (repeats regurarly from given first date).
+If n is multiply of 7, it works similar to weekly or every-n-weeks, with the difference that it ignores the week numbers (trat restart each year) but continues infinitely from the initial date.
+- monthly schedule (n<sup>th</sup> day each month)
+- annualy (e.g. birthdays).
 You can also configure seasonal calendars (e.g. for bio-waste collection), by configuring the first and last month.
-And you can also group entities, which will merge multile schedules into one sensor.
+And you can group entities, which will merge multile schedules into one sensor.

 <img src="https://github.com/bruxy70/Garbage-Collection/blob/master/images/sensor.png">